BlackBerry Limited: Android

-In September 2015, BlackBerry announced the Priv, a handset running Android 5.1.1 "Lollipop" (and compatible with an upgrade to Android Marshmallow).
+In September 2015, BlackBerry announced the Priv, a handset running Android 5.1.1 "Lollipop".
 It is the first phone by the company not to run an in-house built operating system.

-BlackBerry's Android is almost stock Android, with their own tweaks to improve productivity and security.
-BlackBerry has implemented some of the features of BlackBerry 10 within Android like BlackBerry Hub, BlackBerry Virtual Keyboard, BlackBerry Calendar, BlackBerry Contacts app etc.
+The version of Android running on the Priv is very similar to the standard version developed by Google, with some changes to improve productivity and security.
+BlackBerry implemented some of the features of BlackBerry 10 within Android, such as BlackBerry Hub, BlackBerry Virtual Keyboard, BlackBerry Calendar, and BlackBerry Contacts.

-On April 1, 2016, BlackBerry reported that it sold 600,000 phones in its fiscal fourth quarter, amid expectations of 750,000–800,000 handset sales for the first full quarter of reporting since the Priv's release.

-On July 26, 2016, a new, mid-range model with only an on-screen keyboard was introduced, the unusually slim BlackBerry DTEK50, powered by the then-latest version of Android (6.0, Marshmallow) and featuring a 5.2-inch full high-definition display.
+On July 26, 2016, a mid-range model with only an on-screen keyboard was introduced, the slim BlackBerry DTEK50, powered by the then-latest version of Android (6.0, Marshmallow) and featuring a 5.2-inch full high-definition display.
 BlackBerry chief security officer David Kleidermacher stressed data security during the launch, indicating that this model included built-in malware protection and encryption of all user information.
 By then, the BlackBerry Classic, which used the BlackBerry 10 OS, had been discontinued.

 In July 2016, industry observers expected the company to announce two additional smartphones over the subsequent 12 months, presumably also with the Android OS.
 However, BlackBerry COO Marty Beard told Bloomberg that "The company's never said that we would not build another BB10 device."

-At MWC Barcelona 2017, TCL announced the BlackBerry KeyOne.
-The KEYone is the last phone designed in-house by BlackBerry.
+In 2018, the last Blackberry smartphone, the BlackBerry Key2 LE, was released.
+In 2022, BlackBerry discontinued support for BlackBerry 10, effectively ending their presence in the smartphone market.

 Acquisitions

-Through the years, particularly as the company evolved towards its new platform, BlackBerry has made numerous acquisitions of third-party companies and technology.
+Through the years, particularly as the company moved towards cybersecurity, BlackBerry has made numerous acquisitions of third-party companies and technology.